MobileFirstLLC/download-all-images/README.md

 - If the issue you are having is not addressed in the open issues, [open a new issue](https://github.com/MobileFirstLLC/dai-contrib/issues/new/choose).

+If you really like/dislike some open issue, use emojis 👍 👎 to upvote and downvote.
+We can then have some indication as to what issues are higher priority.

 ## Translations